Generic views

 Chooser viewsets provide a mechanism for limiting the options displayed in the chooser according to another input field on the calling page.
 For example, suppose the person model has a country field - we can then set up a page model with a country dropdown and a person chooser, where an editor first selects a country from the dropdown and then opens the person chooser to be presented with a list of people from that country.

 To set this up, define a url_filter_parameters attribute on the ChooserViewSet.
-This specifies a list of URL parameters that will be recognised for filtering the results - whenever these are passed in the URL, a filter clause on the correspondingly-named field will be applied to the queryset.
+This specifies a list of URL parameters that will be recognized for filtering the results - whenever these are passed in the URL, a filter clause on the correspondingly-named field will be applied to the queryset.
 These parameters should also be listed in the preserve_url_parameters attribute, so that they are preserved in the URL when navigating through the chooser (such as when following pagination links).
 The following definition will allow the person chooser to be filtered by country:

 class PersonChooserViewSet(ChooserViewSet):